freyalaluna/CS415_t05/reports/P5_TestCases.md

 1.1 View qualifications from clicking on Qualifications Tab
 - Click on the Qualifications tab.
-- Verify that the list of qualifications matches what's in the DB.
+- Verify that the list of qualifications matches what's in the database (DB).

 1.2 View qualifications from clicking on a qualification link from Project tab
 - Click on the Project tab.